CoRoVA: Compressed Representations for Vector-Augmented Code Completion: Conclusion

-In conclusion, we propose a novel pipeline for retrieval augmented code generation using LLaVA-like projection of retrieved code chunks into LLM embeddings, which significantly increases the quality of text completions, while introducing negligible effect on latency.
-Compared to full RAG, our approach results in 20-38\% better prompt processing speed and latency metrics, which is critical for code completion applications, while maintaining slightly worse, but comparable generation quality.
+Retrieval-augmented code completion can substantially improve prediction quality, but the additional retrieved tokens inflate the prefill cost and degrade TTFT, undermining usability in interactive IDE settings.
+In this work, we introduced CoRoVA, a novel vector-augmented code-completion pipeline that compresses retrieved cross-file context into a small set of continuous vectors via embedding projection, significantly improving code completion quality while preserving low-latency responsiveness.
+Compared to full RAG, the proposed approach results in 20-38\% better prompt processing speed and latency metrics critical for code completion applications, while maintaining comparable generation quality.

-To the best of our knowledge, our work is the first among the LLaVA-like approaches to apply compression to code generation models, explore the addition of semantically rich code modalities, utilize base models instead of instruction-tuned models, and apply reinforcement learning to train the projection for downstream code-completion tasks.
-Using REINFORCE algorithm, we directly optimize ES and EM metrics, which are particularly connected to positive user experience in interactive code completion environments.
-Furthermore, we achieve this by training only a lightweight projection module, without modifying the embedding model and code generation LLM.
-Moreover, we introduced cosine-alignment loss to overcome projector representation collapse.
+To the best of our knowledge, our work is the first among LLaVA-like approaches to successfully apply compression to code generation models, to explore the addition of semantically rich code modalities, to utilize base models instead of instruction-tuned models, and to apply reinforcement learning to train the projection for downstream code-completion tasks.

-Future work could investigate alternative variants of REINFORCE to improve alignment with EM/ES training, such as SCST with bias, PPO, or GRPO.
-Another promising direction is scaling the proposed architecture to larger reader and encoder models, which remains unexplored.
-In addition, as new encoders for graph modalities are developed, our approach could be re-evaluated using these improved architectures.
-Finally, our current experiments are limited to the Python subset of The Stack dataset; extending the evaluation to other widely used languages such as Java, C\#, and beyond would provide a broader assessment of the method’s generality.